eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ## Overall Conclusion on Documentation

 The reviewer concludes that the project does not have sufficient documentation.
-The documentation provided is only sufficient to run the project.
+The documents provided are only sufficient to run the project.
-Code documentation is extremely lacking.
-The observer has difficulty understanding the codes.
+Code documentation is not good.
+The reviewer has difficulty understanding the codes.

 # Open Source Practices